bb-Ricardo/check_redfish/README.md

 issues with timeouts
 * To monitor Huawei systems you currently need [redfish-library in current master](https://github.com/DMTF/python-redfish-library/tree/f969eea1025c296a5b9ce1ec5eff8d6fa0fe29f7)
 * On Huawei systems the command **--mel** is not implemented
-* On Dell systems only the HealthRollUp for the storage controller will be reported.
-Disks and Volumes are currently not implemented

 ## Supported Systems
 This plugin is currently tested with following systems